juxor/afaq/markdown/secI4.md

 reflected in, say, GDP or similar economic measures (not to mention the ethical statement it makes).

-Significantly, though, non-privatised system of health care are more efficient.
+Significantly, though, non-privatised systems of health care are more efficient.
 Competition as well as denying people treatment also leads to inefficiencies as prices are inflated to pay for advertising, competition related administration costs, paying dividends to share-holders and so on.
-This drives up the cost for those lucky enough to be covered, not to mention the stress produced by the constant fear of losing insurance or being denying payment due to the insurance company deciding against the patient and their doctor.
+This drives up the cost for those lucky enough to be covered, not to mention the stress produced by the constant fear of losing insurance or being denied payment due to the insurance company deciding against the patient and their doctor.
 For example, in 1993, Canada's health plans devoted 0.9% of spending to overhead, compared to U.S. figures of 3.2% for Medicare and 12% for private